ytliu0/ChineseCalendar/README.md

 - examples.html: HTML page demonstrating the computation of Chinese calendar.
 There is also a discussion about the exceptional year 2033.
 - rules_demysterified.html: HTML page explaining how the rules of the Chinese calendar manage to keep both the lunar cycle and cycle of seasons in sync with the calendar.
 There is also a discussion on the 19-year cycle and the average length of a year and a month in the Chinese calendar.
 - computation.html: documentation of the calendar calculation used here.
+- sunMoon.html: Times of Moon phases and 24 solar terms from -3500 to 3500.
 - era_names.html: Era/reign names used in the Chinese history (in Chinese).
 - era.js: javascript file for displaying the era/reign names in index_chinese.html
 - chunqiu.html: documentation -- Reconstruction of the Chunqiu Calendar